gbdk-2020/gbdk-2020/docs/pages/01_getting_started.md

 # Migrating From Pre-GBDK-2020 Tutorials
-Several popular GBDK Tutorials, Videos and How-to's were made before GBDK-2020 was available.
-As a result some information they include is outdated or incompatible.
+Several popular GBDK Tutorials, Videos and How-to's were made before GBDK-2020 was available, as a result some information they include is outdated or incompatible.
 The following summarizes changes that should be made for best results.

 ## Also see:
 - @ref docs_migrating_versions